californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 disclaimer

-Inmate records are files that contain information about people currently incarcerated in correctional facilities; these include state prisons, conservation (fire) camps, county and city jails.
+California inmate records contain information about people currently incarcerated in correctional facilities, such as state prisons, conservation (fire) camps, county and city jails.
 Typically, the data held in these records include:

 • The inmate’s full name and nicknames